Achilles Tendon Rupture Recovery Time With Surgery

 Understanding Achilles Tendon Rupture

 An Achilles tendon rupture occurs when the tendon fibers tear, either partially or completely.
 This can happen during activities that involve sudden starts, stops, or changes in direction, such as basketball, tennis, or sprinting.
-Risk factors include age (most common between 30 and 50), weekend warrior syndrome (infrequent but intense physical activity), poor flexibility, and certain medications like fluoroquinolone antibiotics.
+Now, risk factors include age (most common between 30 and 50), weekend warrior syndrome (infrequent but intense physical activity), poor flexibility, and certain medications like fluoroquinolone antibiotics.
 The injury is often accompanied by a popping sound, immediate sharp pain in the back of the ankle, and difficulty walking or standing on tiptoes.

 Surgical Repair Techniques